Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays

-Despite the overall positive gameplay experience, some participants expressed dissatisfaction with certain technological aspects of the MR street play MOFA.
-One of the main concerns was the form factor and weight of the devices used.
-One commented, \emph{"This is not the form factor that will change the paradigm (for MR)"} (L2).
-Another person who is interested in the game expresses concern about the device \emph{"But iPhones are really heavy"} (L29).
+Despite the overall positive gameplay experience, some participants expressed dissatisfaction with certain technological aspects of MOFA.

-Participants also complained about the lack of body movement input and prompt feedback. \emph{"It didn't look like I sent it out with my own hands. the angle of my hand, the angle of my body, and the angle of my head will not aﬀect the result"} (P7).
-Similarly, another participant stated, \emph{"I have no way of judging how precise I am going to be, it's hard to go"} (P8).

-Another issue raised was the precision of the anchoring system. \emph{"Sometimes the shield is here and there" } (P3).
-Some other participants found the connecting technology and user flow to be cumbersome. \emph{"I think the connecting could be a bit easier"} (P18).
+Participants sometimes raised issues about the precision of the anchoring system. \dquote{Sometimes the shield is here and there} (P3).
+Some other participants found the user flow of the co-location connection to be cumbersome.
+For example, \dquote{I think the connecting could be a bit easier} (P18).